Sapphire Engagement Rings Tips: Discover Smart Advice, Trends, and Helpful Insights

 • High hardness (second only to diamonds on the Mohs scale)

-• Wide range of natural and treated colors
+• Wide variety of natural and treated colors

-• Compatibility with various metal settings such as gold and platinum
+• Compatibility with metals like gold and platinum

 Importance